NREL/BUTTER-Empirical-Deep-Learning-Experimental-Framework/database/pgpool.md

 - 10GB networking to Eagle
 - 263Gb RAM
 - To manage docker on screech, you have to be in the dockerroot group.
+- Andy Archer has been my POC to get this installed and running

 ## Set up bitnami image